WDI-SEA/notes/03-html-css/css-selectors/readme.md

 A couple of rules to think about:

 * If two selectors apply to the same element, the one with higher specificity wins
-* When selectors have an equal specificity value, the latest rule is the one that counts
 * When selectors have an unequal specificity value, the more specific rule is the one that counts
 * Rules with more specific selectors have a greater specificity
 * The last rule defined overrides any previous, conflicting rules